-'Or-under' and Outlier both use "Us versus Them" dice mechanics for tabletop role-playing games with polyhedral dice.
+'Or-under' and Simul both use "Us versus Them" dice mechanics for tabletop role-playing games with polyhedral dice.

 Enter comparable, non-zero, positive numbers as strength levels for "Us" and "Them", where "Us" refers to all players plus their friendly allies and "Them" refers to all opposing forces.

 Optionally enter additional advantages unique to either side.

 From bronze age armies to sci-fi space fleets, "Us versus Them" handles any comparable opponents.
 For example, if your space fleet with 5 capital ships faces an enemy with 7 capital ships then Us=5 and Them=7.
 Similarly if your 100 soldiers face 80 enemies then Us=100 and Them=80, but if your soldiers fight with twice the skill of normal troops then enter Us=200 and Them=80.